ananddev0/CardGame/README.md

  3. More testing

 ## API
-For Details of usage import **CardGame/CardGame/CardGame.Postman_collection.json** into postman.
+For Detailed examples on usage import **CardGame/CardGame/CardGame.Postman_collection.json** into postman.

 ### POST {{url}}/games
 Creates a new game and returns a game identifier